bugproof/DotnetThirdPartyNotices/README.md

 ## Notice

 This tool is still experimental and might not work with certain projects.
 There might be some crashes but hopefully they'll be fixed soon.

-## Icon

-legal by Setyo Ari Wibowo from the Noun Project